haasn/blog/posts/2016-12-25-falsehoods-programmers-believe-about-[video-stuff].md

 * I can paint RGB subtitles on top of my RGB video files
 * I don't need to worry about color management for subtitles
 * the subtitle color space will be the same as the video color space
-* rendering subtitles at the output resolution is better than rendering them at the video resolution
+* rendering subtitles at the output resolution is always better than rendering them at the video resolution
 * there's an ASS specification